Now what? If you are wondering what to do now and before the semester starts, use this guide to stay organized.

 - We’ll see you at Bronco Welcome.
 Bronco Welcome is a week-long series of events during the first week of classes to welcome you to Boise State University.
 Get involved, make friends, and be inspired!

-- Invite your family to Parent & Family Weekend from October 11-13.
+- Invite your family to Parent & Family Weekend in early October.
 Show your family around our beautiful campus and the home you have made here!